hgedia/blog.nil.foundation-hg/_posts/2021-12-01-database-management-system.md

 adjusted anyway.
 So developing a cryptography suite of our own turned out to be easier.

+## And the bridges?

+Bridges and proofs which are being generated for them need the data.
+And this is not the only kind of application which would benefit from full data accessibility.

 ### So, in case such approach solves so many problems, maybe it should've been taken from the very beginning?